Garyfallidis/website-dev/content/contrib_dipy.rst

     git branch new_tracking_feature
     git checkout new_tracking_feature

-    # add and commit your changes
+    # add and commit and push your changes at your default remote which is usually
+    # called origin
     git add …
     git commit …
     git push origin new_tracking_feature

+    # make sure your branch is udpated with the latest changes in nipy/dipy/master
+    git checkout nipy-dipy-master
+    git pull
+    git checkout new_tracking_feature
+    git merge nipy-dipy-master

+    # If you see any conflicts you can resolve them using a standard error
+    # Look for >>>> remove what is unnecessary and commit and push your changes
+    git commit -am "Resolved conflict"
+    git push origin new_tracking_feature

-Afte you have finished pushing all your changes you are ready to make a pull request from github.
+After you have finished pushing all your changes you are ready to make a pull request from github.
 You just need to press the green button from your github repo and write a title and a small description of what you are sharing with us.

 After the pull request has arrived, the Dipy developers will review it and give you comments so you can improve your code.